TempleDAO/origami-public/docs/contents/lovTokenIntro.md

 ## Fortune Favours the Fold

 Origami unfolds to reveal a powerful and flexible vault paradigm that allows users to apply leverage to their favourite single-asset farming strategy.
 The lovToken vault framework is designed to maximise capital efficiency whilst minimising risk of liquidation and bad debt.
-Whilst only the DSR Strategy via Spark DAI (sDAI) will be available at launch, lovToken framework can be tailored to fit any compatible stablecoin yield Strategy.
-A future where Origami will wrap ETH liquid staking strategies such as wstETH is also within reach.
+Whilst only the lovDSR Strategy via Spark DAI (sDAI) and lovSTETH Strategy via Lido will be available at launch, lovToken framework can be tailored to fit any compatible stablecoin yield Strategy.
+A most notable example being lovBGT liquid staking strategies on Berachain.